Seodi White: Life

 From 2017 to 2021, she was Chief Director responsible for Public Sector Reforms in the Office of the President and Cabinet Malawi.
-She successfully led the public sector reforms programme in the government of Malawi and as well as in State Owned Corporations (SOEs).
-She coordinated the initiation of various reforms in Ministries, Agencies and Departments, and oversaw their implementation.
+She led the public sector reforms programme in the government of Malawi and as well as in State Owned Corporations (SOEs).
+She coordinated the initiation of reforms in ministries, agencies and departments.
 She provided Technical and Strategic Leadership in the development of two key strategic and ground-breaking Policies namely, The Malawi National Public Sector Reforms Policy and the National Public Service Management Policy.
-These policies are aimed at revitalising the public service in Malawi so that it becomes a result oriented high performing civil service by 2022 that facilitates positive transformation of the economy and the Country's modernisation.
-In addition, she provided technical advice and leadership in the development and approval of Malawi's new Public Service Bill which had not been reviewed since its initial inception in 1994.
+These policies are aimed at revitalising the public service in Malawi.
+She provided technical advice and leadership in the development and approval of Malawi's new Public Service Bill which had not been reviewed since its initial inception in 1994.
 This Bill aims to strengthen accountability, performance, and coordination in Malawi's Public Service.

-In addition to the above, in the fall of 2007, she taught Graduate Studies at the University of Toronto as a Dame Nita Barrow Visiting Scholar where she gave a public lecture on Feminisation of HIV.
-She has also taught some courses at the International Law Institute (ILI) in Kampala Uganda in 2010 and 2011.
+In 2007, she taught Graduate Studies at the University of Toronto as a Dame Nita Barrow Visiting Scholar where she gave a public lecture on Feminisation of HIV.
+She has taught courses at the International Law Institute (ILI) in Kampala Uganda in 2010 and 2011.
 She is also a guest lecturer at University of North Carolina, Department of African, African American, and Diaspora Studies and Curriculum in Global Studies where she has been teaching Change Management and Gender Justice since 2007 intermittently.

-White has worked as an international development consultant in Liberia, South Sudan, Uganda, Tanzania, Zambia, Mozambique, Zimbabwe, and she has also worked with several international development institutions and her work covered a broader range of countries.
+White has worked as an international development consultant in Liberia, South Sudan, Uganda, Tanzania, Zambia, Mozambique and Zimbabwe.